 Another key topic that was frequently discussed across interviews touches on the participants' desire for more diversity, equity, and inclusion (DEI) within the world of AAI.
-Professionals hope to not only see more training made available about the intersection of culture and HAI, but they would also like to see recruitment strategies, scholarship funds, and outreach programs that allow more diverse populations to become aware of the benefits of therapy animal interventions.
+Professionals hope to see not only more training made available about the intersection of culture and HAI, but also recruitment strategies, scholarship funds, and outreach programs that allow more diverse populations to become aware of the benefits of therapy animal interventions.
 As the field of AAI grows, partnerships with existing DEI agencies and committees within vocational professional associations is expected to be helpful in achieving this critical outcome.